 - What changes should I make at home to control my child’s asthma symptoms?
 One of the best ways to control your child’s symptoms is to control her environment.
-By reducing exposure to allergens, such as dust and mold, you can reduce her symptoms.
-Ask the doctor for tips on simple fixes at home.
+By reducing exposure to items that trigger asthma symptoms, such as dust and mold, you can reduce the problems they cause.
+Ask the doctor for tips on simple fixes that will help you reduce your child's symptoms at home.

 - Does my child need allergy testing?
 Allergy testing is a way of finding out which specific allergens might be causing your child’s symptoms.
 It’s not fool-proof, and often addressing the most common triggers will improve your child’s symptoms.
-But if making the usual adjustments gets you nowhere, allergy testing might give you a better sense of what potential allergens your child needs to avoid.
+But if making the usual adjustments gets you nowhere, allergy testing might show you if there are potential allergens your child needs to avoid.

 - What asthma drugs will my child need and why?
 If your child’s doctor recommends medicine, get the details.
 Why is your doctor choosing this particular drug to treat asthma in children?
 What are the side effects and risks?
 How is this asthma medicine used and how often will your child need to take it?
 Is it daily or only needed during flare-ups?
 A common concern among parents who hear that their child will need to take inhaled steroids to control his asthma is their effect on growth.
 The consensus among experts is that daily inhaled steroid use causes a small decrease in growth during the first year of treatment, but that this difference disappears in subsequent years.

 - Is it safe for my child to play sports?
 In the old days, kids with asthma were told to sit on the sidelines.
-Today, sports are usually recommended for children with asthma.
-Still, because some activities might be more likely to trigger asthma flare-ups, it’s best to first talk with a doctor about your child’s sports activities.
-It is often helpful for a child with asthma to use an albuterol inhaler before practicing or competing.
+Today, sports are usually recommended for children with asthma, because exercise can strengthen lung muscles and reduce asthma symptoms and help long-term lung function.
+Still, because some activities might be more likely to trigger asthma flare-ups, it’s best to first talk with a doctor about youir child’s sports activities.
+It is often helpful for a child with asthma to use the albuterol inhaler 20 to 30 minutes before practicing or competing.
 This can minimize the effect of exercise on asthma and is better than waiting for the coughing to start after the activity ends.

-While pets can add so much to a child’s life, many -- especially cats, dogs, and birds -- are common allergic triggers.
+While pets can add so much to a child’s life, many -- especially cats, dogs, and birds -- are common allergic triggers for some kids.
 Always consult your child’s doctor before getting a pet.
 Your doctor might suggest allergy testing or controlled exposure first.
-If you already have a pet in your home, have an honest discussion with your doctor about the risks.
+If you already have a pet at home, have an honest discussion with your doctor about the risks.

-Put your mind at ease by asking questions about what happens next.
+Put your mind at ease by asking questions about what happens next and beyond.
 How often will your child need check-ups?
 If her symptoms don’t get better with this treatment, what will you try next?
 Could your child outgrow asthma someday?

 Discussing asthma with a child may not be easy.
 Some children find the subject confusing or frightening.
 Others are resentful of their treatment and, thus, resentful of their parents.
 Your doctor should have advice on how to build a more open and trusting relationship regarding your child’s asthma care.

 It’s important that your child’s teachers, coaches, and school nurses know about his or her asthma.
 Talk to your doctor about the best way to handle these discussions.
-Make sure that your child has an “asthma action plan” and the proper medication at school.
+Make sure that your child has an “asthma action plan” and the proper medication at school with detailed instructions that include the location of the medicine or permission for your child to carry it.
 Ask your child’s doctor to help you personalize this plan based on your child’s asthma and treatment.

 Some children feel like their asthma marks them as different, that they get treated unfairly by other kids -- and often adults.
-So talk to your doctor about ways to build your child’s self-confidence and prevent your child from feeling stigmatized.
+So talk to your doctor about ways to build your child’s self-confidence and prevent her from feeling stigmatized.